Admission to Secondary and High School

 Is my child entitled to free home to school travel assistance?

-Where your child has been assessed as eligible for free home to school travel assistance, then you will receive your child's travel pass through the post during the summer term.
+If you made a paper application for a school place, and your child has been assessed as eligible for free home to school travel assistance, then you will receive your child's travel pass through the post by 12 August 2019.

 Please refer to transport and travel assistance pages for further information on eligibility and transport policy.